 Disability Insurance for Cardiologists

-Without specialty-specific language as part of the “own occupation” definition of disability, your disability insurance policy may not approve the claim if you’re able to function or retrain to work in another medical specialty or another field altogether.
+Without specialty-specific language as part of the “own occupation” definition of disability, your disability insurance policy may not approve the claim if you’re able to work or retrain to work in another medical specialty or another field altogether.

 Cardiologists Need Specialized Disability Coverage